saicharanega/IPL-Victory-Probability-Estimator/README.md

 🔹 Run the App:

 bash
-Copy
-Edit

 streamlit run app.py

 🔹 Enter Match Details: Fill in the form with live match data.
 🔹 Predict: Click the button and watch the magic happen! ✨

 🛠️ Installation Guide

 🔹 Clone the Repository:

-bash
-Copy
-Edit
 git clone https://github.com/saicharanega/IPL-Victory-Probability-Estimator.git

 🔹 Install Dependencies:

-bash
-Copy
-Edit
   pip install -r requirements.txt

 📂 Project Files

 📌 app.py – Main application logic.

 📌 model.pkl – Pre-trained machine learning model.

 📌 team.pkl, city.pkl – Data files for teams and cities.

 📜 Open-Source & Free!

 This project is licensed under the MIT License – feel free to use, modify, and share!

 💡 Why Use This?

 🏏 Whether you’re a cricket enthusiast, data science lover, or just curious, this app brings the thrill of IPL predictions right to your screen!

 Predict like a pro and stay ahead of the game! 🏆✨

 👨‍💻 Built with ❤️ by Saicharan Ega.

 🚀 Try it now and see who’s likely to win! 🎉